1791 State of the Union Address: Conclusion

 Washington briefly mentions the "completion of the census of the inhabitants," he is talking about the Census of 1790.
-He says that "the present population of the United States boarders on 4,000,000 persons," the number was 3,929,625.
+He says that "the present population of the United States borders on 4,000,000 persons".
+The number was 3,929,625 according to the 1790 Census.

 At the end of the speech he comments on "the militia, the post office and post roads, the mint, weights and measures, a provision for the sale of the vacant lands of the United States."
-Washington wants to send militia to particularly vulnerable places in the USA, as they are a new country.
+Washington wants to send militia to particularly vulnerable places in the US, as they are a new country.
 He says that the United States must have "systematic and solid arrangements, exposed as little as possible to the hazards of fortuitous circumstances."
 He beliefs that there must be more post offices and roads, to create unity with in the country.
 As well to make sure that there is no :misrepresentation and misconception" of the "laws and proceedings of the Government."
 He then remarks that there is a scarcity of smaller American change and that there must be more put into place.
 Washington then goes on to say that the wright and measures of the country must be uniform and conducive to public convenience.
 Lastly, he closes with asking that "the sale of the vacant land of the United States," and that it is seen "as s fund for reimbursing the public debt."